-The final contribution of this report is a description of how choreography and orchestration can be grounded in CSpaces (and hopefully we will do the same for our unified framework for semantic enabled tuplespace computing in the next version of this document).
-To keep coherence with other parallel efforts in the Knowledge Web workpackage 2.4 (Semantic Web Services), we choose WSMO as a reference specification for semantic web services, and in particular, its proposal for choreography and orchestration.
-Our work reflects that the current WSMO specifications for choreography and orchestration are still in an early state, but we expect that in the next revision of this report the choreography and orchestration specifications will be in a more mature status.
+The final contribution of this report is a description of how choreography and orchestration can be grounded in CSpaces and TSC.
+To keep coherence with other parallel efforts in the Knowledge Web workpackage 2.4 (Semantic Web Services), we choose WSMO as a reference specification for Semantic Web Services, and in particular, its proposal for choreography and orchestration.